Editorial compare

 Published business pricing

-ChatGPT leans Business at $25 annual or $30 monthly per user, then Enterprise, while Grok leans Business at $30 monthly per user, then sales-led Enterprise.
+ChatGPT leans Business at $20 annual or $30 monthly per user; Codex allowance plus token-based credits for most migrated plans; then Enterprise, while Grok leans Business at $30 monthly per user, then sales-led Enterprise.

 ChatGPT

-Business at $25 annual or $30 monthly per user, then Enterprise
+Business at $20 annual or $30 monthly per user; Codex allowance plus token-based credits for most migrated plans; then Enterprise

 Grok